-If you’re wondering how you can really let Puss or Fido feel your love for them, read on for five things you can try out.
+If you’re wondering how you can really let Puss or Fido feel your love for them, read on to find out:

 And while it’s no surprise that Fido can be trained, but it may come as a surprise to many that Puss is trainable as well.

 2. Brushing & Grooming

 Grooming Fido by brushing his fur not only rids his coat of dirt and prevents matting–it also provides a good chance for you to bond with your dog.
 When a pooch’s skin is strong and healthy, brushing will feel like a relaxing massage.

 It might take some time for your canine companion to get used to being brushed, but this exercise will build up Fido’s trust in you and strengthen the bond between owner and pet.

 The same goes for cats–gentle brushing helps keep Puss’ fur clean in a similar way to canines.
 To add to this, the sensation may be reminiscent of her mother’s grooming that she experienced as a kitten, which makes the experience all the more enjoyable for your feline friend.